sunilmankotia83/gh-300/source/docs/practice/detailed/05-practice-test.detailed.md

 **Options:**
 A. It censors outputs that resemble excluded files
-B. **It prevents excluded repos/paths/types/patterns from being used as input context**
+B. It prevents excluded repos/paths/types/patterns from being used as input context.
 C. It disables Copilot in the repository
 D. It removes excluded files from Git history